 A wall is going to destroy this unique site

-Until now, no big wall has been built, it has been only a lot of talking.
+Until now, they have built no gigantic wall.
+It has been only a lot of talking.
 That seems to be changing now.
-Between 2012 and 2017 there were a few miles of border fence built in Organ Pipe Cactus National Monument but at least it was done with some care.
+Between 2012 and 2017 there were a few miles of border fence built in Organ Pipe Cactus National Monument, but at least it was done with some care.

-The wall was not too high but it did already disturb the rare and endangered desert animals.
-Their normal life was disrupted as their routes were cut.
-Saguaro and other cacti were removed but in total it could have been worse.
+The wall was not too high, but it did already disturb the rare and endangered desert animals.
+It disrupted their normal life as their routes were cut.
+Saguaro and other cacti were removed, but in total it could have been worse.

 This is a YouTube video where you can see how the Saguaro Cacti are being bulldozed.

-As the EPA was reformed and new people put at the top, the real function of the EPA was completely altered.
-Taking care of the country, its heritage and the American people, all of that lost its importance.
+As the EPA was reformed and new people put at the top, the actual function of the EPA was completely altered.
+Taking care of the country, its heritage, and the American people, all of that lost its importance.
 The word protection changed into destruction.

-Cacti which are older than the nation, are now brutally bulldozed down leaving a scar across the desert.
-In September, the defense department pledged that the Saguaro would be relocated but pictures show they are pilled up like a heap of rubbish.
-One more thing is being destroyed which our children and future generations will only know from pictures.
+Cacti, which are older than the nation, are now brutally bulldozed down leaving a scar across the desert.
+In September, the defense department pledged that they would relocate the Saguaro, but pictures show they are pilled up like a heap of rubbish.
+One more thing is being destroyed, which our children and future generations will only know from pictures.

 Once more the video Man is so to the point showing human folly.